atrium-ui/atrium/README.md

 - [task](https://taskfile.dev/)
 - [bun](https://bun.sh/)

-It is recomended to use [mise (formerly rtx)](https://github.com/jdxcode/mise) to automatically manage these tools.
+It is recomended to use [mise](https://github.com/jdxcode/mise) to automatically manage these tools.

 ### Getting Started